johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Navigation Systems, including Radar Services.md

 ---
 ## Navigation Systems, including Radar Services

+### Objective
-**Objective:** Develop knowledge and ability to use onboard navigation equipment to enter and follow flight plans, and knowledge of ATC capabilities and ability to use ATC assistance with radar vectors.
+Develop knowledge and ability to use onboard navigation equipment to enter and follow flight plans, and knowledge of ATC capabilities and ability to use ATC assistance with radar vectors.

+### References
-**References:** [[Private Pilot ACS]] Section VI; PHAK Ch.
+[[Private Pilot ACS]] Section VI; PHAK Ch.
 15 (Navigation), Manuals for all installed equipment in the plane.
 **Builds On:** [[Navigation Charts and National Airspace System]] **Schedule:** Ground 1.0
 **Lesson Elements:**